Planning-Inspectorate/osom-guide/src/the-executive-team.md

 ## Issue mandates to manipulate the service network

-When changes to services or the service network are foreseen or desired, the executive issues mandates to the appropriate service managers.
+When changes to services or the service network are foreseen or desired, the OCDIO issues mandates to the appropriate service managers.
 A mandate shouldn’t alter a service contract, but it may have an impact on the way a service manager chooses to meet the needs enumerated in the contract.

 ## Review Correction of Error documents

 When problems arise inside services, Service Managers are expected to publish [Correction of Error](/osom-guide/correction-of-errors "Correction of Error") (CoE) documents to the organisation, which help it to learn and grow.
-The executive should review and consider those CoE documents to understand if there is additional guidance that should be considered for publication.
+The OCDIO should review and consider those CoE documents to understand if there is additional guidance that should be considered for publication.

-The executive should consider conducting a regular meeting with all Service Managers where CoE documents are reviewed publicly to ensure a high level of awareness of opportunities for improvement throughout the organisation’s service network.
+The OCDIO should consider conducting a regular meeting with all Service Managers where CoE documents are reviewed publicly to ensure a high level of awareness of opportunities for improvement throughout the organisation’s service network.

 ## Consider, publish and endorse guidance

-The executive is responsible for considering and publishing guidance for service managers to consider.
+The OCDIO is responsible for considering and publishing guidance for service managers to consider.
 This may include guidance on technology selection, architectural patterns, security policies, procurement processes, etc.

 This may be guidance from outside the OSOM organisation in the form of legislation or best practice, or it may emerge from within the service organisation as a result of considering Correction of Errors.